-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.71% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Pomona telecommute to their jobs.
+Overall, about 7.71% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Despite being a small village, Pomona has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

 If knowledge is power, Pomona is a pretty powerful place.
 56.67% of the adults in Pomona have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Pomona in 2010 was $50,807, which is wealthy relative to New York and the nation.
 This equates to an annual income of $203,228 for a family of four.